 There is increasing evidence that adult hypertension (HTN) has its antecedents during childhood, as childhood blood pressure (BP) predicts adult BP [1,2].
-HTN in childhood and adolescence contributes to premature atherosclerosis and the early development of cardiovascular disease (CVD).
-As a result, identifying children with HTN and successfully treating their HTN should have an important impact on long-term outcomes of CVD.
+HTN in childhood and adolescence may contribute to premature atherosclerosis and the early development of cardiovascular disease (CVD).
+As a result, identifying children with HTN and successfully treating their HTN may have an important impact on long-term outcomes of CVD.
 (See "Risk factors and development of atherosclerosis in childhood", section on 'Atherosclerotic changes in childhood' and "Risk factors and development of atherosclerosis in childhood", section on 'Hypertension' and "Treatment of hypertension in children and adolescents", section on 'Rationale for intervention'.)

 The definition and diagnosis of HTN in children will be reviewed here.
 The risk factors, epidemiology, etiology, evaluation, and treatment of HTN in children are discussed separately.
 (See "Epidemiology, risk factors, and etiology of hypertension in children and adolescents" and "Evaluation of hypertension in children and adolescents" and "Treatment of hypertension in children and adolescents".)